tedtop/fbo-manager/README.md

 # Turbo - Django & Next.js boilerplate <!-- omit from toc -->

-Turbo is a simple bootstrap template for Django and Next.js, combining both frameworks under one monorepository, including best practices.
+Turbo is a simple bootstrap template for Django and Next.js, combining both frameworks under one mono-repository, including best practices.

 ## Features <!-- omit from toc -->